sectigo/policy-documentation/archive/Sectigo TLS CP CPS 6.2.3.md

 Sectigo Subscriber certificates contain a keyUsage extension marked critical.
 Bit positions for keyCertSign and cRLSign are NOT set.

-Sectigo Subscriber certificates contain a non-critical extKeyUsage extension that MUST contain id-kp-serverAuth and MAY contain additional EKUs, except for id-kp-emailProtection, id-kp-codeSigning, id-kp-timeStamping or anyExtendedKeyUsage.
+Sectigo Subscriber certificates contain a non-critical extKeyUsage extension. serverAuthentication certificates contain both id-kp-serverAuth and id-kp-clientAuth.
+Other values are not typically present in serverAuthentication certificates.

 #### 7.1.2.4.
 All Certificates